CNN Travel editors choose their best trips of 2018

 As I walked through the memorial, I read the names of lynching victims inscribed on monuments hanging above me.
 Some monuments list the names of entire families murdered by mobs in one day.

-I wasn't unaware of America's original sin, but the horror has never been more evident to me at the memorial and accompanying Legacy Museum, the brainchild of Equal Justice Initiative founder Bryan Stevenson.
+I wasn't unaware of America's original sin, but the horror has never been more evident to me than at the memorial and accompanying Legacy Museum, the brainchild of Equal Justice Initiative founder Bryan Stevenson.

 Civil rights lawyer Bryan Stevenson shows CNN's Nia-Malika Henderson around a new memorial and museum